marimo-team/marimo/docs/guides/deploying/deploying_marimo_cloud.md

-# Deploying marimo notebooks and apps to marimo cloud
+# Deploying to marimo cloud

 `marimo cloud` makes it easy to deploy and share your marimo notebooks and apps.